 Visitor Information

 Please visit the Batsford Arboretum & Wild Gardens website for current opening times and admission charges.
+The arboretum is open from 10.00am 5.00pm on Sundays.

 If you are planning a visit to the area, check out our guide for more things to do near Moreton in Marsh.